-#3.
-It lets you detect problems, instead of assuming you have a problem.
+3. It lets you detect problems, instead of assuming you have a problem.
 The personal finance gurus assumes your state of finances is out of wack.
 But your situation might not be.
 So why not check your blood sugar, blood pressure once in a while to see if things are OK or not OK?

-For example, you plot your net worth chart and its been going up steadily from $10,000 to $100,000 in the 5 years you been working.
+> For example, you chart your net worth chart and its been going up steadily from $10,000 to $100,000 in the 5 years you been working.

-I would hazard to guess you are doing things pretty correctly.
+> I would hazard to guess you are doing things pretty correctly.